 - Artist: Claude Monet

-Water lilies, painted by Claude Monet, is a series of 250 oil paintings based on his own flower garden.
-These paintings are located in different art museums world over.
+Water Lilies, painted by Claude Monet, is a series of 250 oil paintings based on his own flower garden.
+These paintings are located in different art museums worldwide, including Musée de l’Orangerie (Paris), the Metropolitan Museum of Art (New York), and the Art Institute of Chicago.

 31. Starry Night